Linfield College Consumer Information Index

 - For issues of student behavior in the classroom, please review this procedure.

-- For issues of student conduct, please consult the McMinnville Campus Student Handbook, the Portland Campus Student Handbook, or the Adult Degree Program Student Handbook.
+- For issues of student conduct, please consult the McMinnville Campus Student Handbook, the Portland Campus Student Handbook, or the Online and Continuing Education Program Student Handbook.

-- For other issues, please consult the McMinnville Campus Student Handbook, the Portland Campus Student Handbook, or the Adult Degree Program Student Handbook or the Linfield College Policy Handbook.
+- For other issues, please consult the McMinnville Campus Student Handbook, the Portland Campus Student Handbook, or the Online and Continuing Education Program Student Handbook or the Linfield College Policy Handbook.

 Options beyond Linfield for complaints, grievances, and problem resolution